-Nike released the Nike Dunk in 1985 as the mashup of various shoe models specific for the hardcourt use.
+Nike released the Nike Dunk in 1985 as the mashup of various shoe models specific for hardcourt use.
 It was designed by Peter Moore and called it the College Color High.
-The sole has the same design with the Air Jordan 1, and the upper was also inspired from the Air Jordan 1 and Nike Terminator.
+The sole has the same design as the Air Jordan 1, and the upper was also inspired by the Air Jordan 1 and Nike Terminator.

 The Nike Dunk became popular with the college audiences when they released the Nike College Color program in 1985.
 They released the school colorways to allow the fans to support their college teams from head to toe.
 They used the slogan “Be True to your School” to help advertise this campaign.

-The Nike SB Dunk displays padded tongue and collar with the Nike Zoom Air in the heel and special and durable traction.
+The Nike SB Dunk displays a padded tongue and collar with the Nike Zoom Air in the heel and special and durable traction.
 However, this model was not embraced by the consumers well.
 Thus Nike opted to introduce four other models, SB Angus, SB FC, SB Delta Force, and SB URL.
 But just like the SB Dunk, these shoes did not sell well either.

 It was in 2004 when Nike SB had its turning point when the company hired the elite skateboarder Paul Rodriguez and gave him his pro model, the SB P-Rod.
-This shoe propelled the recognition of Nike SB line in the skateboarding domain.
-Since then Nike has not stopped in creating innovative SB shoes and partnered with several elite skateboarders.
+This shoe propelled the recognition of the Nike SB line in the skateboarding domain.
+Since then Nike has not stopped creating innovative SB shoes and partnered with several elite skateboarders.

-The Nike SB Dunk has become desirable among the skaters and sneakerheads throughout the world.
-Various versions have been released over the years, and there is no sign anywhere that Nike is going to stop in re-imagining this iconic shoe.
+The Nike SB Dunk has become desirable among skaters and sneakerheads throughout the world.
+Various versions have been released over the years, and there is no sign anywhere that Nike is going to stop re-imagining this iconic shoe.